Best Management Practices

 Forest Health

 TFA strongly recommends the prompt control of all native and non-native invasive pests and plants.
-These pests and plants cause millions of dollars’ worth of damage annually not only to Texas forests and woodlands but forests across the nation.
-Pests such as southern pine beetle and emerald ash borer and plants such as Chinese tallow, kudzu and cogon grass threaten millions of acres of forests and native ecosystems.
-Once established these pests and plants can decrease forest productivity resulting in lost revenue, recreational value and native habitat for a variety of game and non-game species.
-There are many proven methods for controlling and minimizing the impact and spread of these invasive species.
-A fundamental method is implementing sound forest management strategies such as prescribed burning, thinning and in some cases chemical treatments including both herbicides and insecticides.
-When forests are left unmanaged the chance for either native or non-native invasive species attacking or establishing increase dramatically.
-TFA encourages all forest and woodland owners to actively manage their forests and woodlands in order to maintain healthy and vibrant forested ecosystems.
+These pests and plants cause millions of dollars’ worth of damage annually to forests and woodlands in Texas and across the nation.
+Pests such as southern pine beetle and emerald ash borer and plants such as Chinese tallowtree and Japanese climbing fern threaten millions of acres of forests and native ecosystems.
+Once established, these pests and plants can decrease forest productivity.
+Decreased forest productivity results in losses of revenue, recreational value and native habitat required by a variety of game and non-game species.

 TFA also strongly supports the continuation and development of research for both biological and chemical control agents for controlling native and non-native invasive pests and plants.